k21971/EvilHack/doc/evilhack-changelog.md

 - Add dragonhide material to is_flimsy()
 - Fix: peaceful/tame monsters poly'd into a cross-aligned dragon (player is a knight) would stay tame
+- Fix: noncorporeal monsters were affected by knockback